 Legal Status in Switzerland

 Clear legal regulations apply to the dispensing and use of finasteride in Switzerland.
 Here's an overview of the most important points.
 For scientific details on efficacy, see Finasteride: Efficacy & Clinical Studies.
-Finasteride is the most effective medication for androgenetic alopecia.

 Prescription Requirement and Regulation

 Finasteride is subject to prescription requirements in Switzerland according to the Therapeutic Products Act (HMG) and is regulated by Swissmedic.
 [1] [2] This means you need a medical prescription, as self-medication is not possible and the medication is not freely available in pharmacies.
 Finasteride is specifically approved by Swissmedic for hair loss treatment.
-The prescription requirement serves your safety, allowing a doctor to assess your medical suitability, exclude contraindications, determine the correct dosage, and advise on side effects.
+The prescription requirement serves your safety, allowing a doctor to assess your medical suitability, exclude contraindications, determine the appropriate dosage, and advise on side effects.

 Available Formulations